folkol/criterion.js/README.md

 ## How do I get it?

+WIP: Not published yet!

 ```
 $ npm install (--save-dev) @folkol/criterions
 ```

 ## How do I use it?

+WIP: Not published yet!

 ```
 import bench from '@folkol/criterion'